Microservice-API-Patterns/LakesideMutual/README.md

 ## License

-This project is made avaible under the Eclipse Public License v 2.0.
+This project is made available under the Eclipse Public License v 2.0.
 See the [LICENSE](LICENSE.md) file for the full license.